 IMPORTANT! ~ Keep in mind that autumn in Yellowstone has highly variable weather!
 Be sure to pack accordingly.
 Temps could be anywhere from 20F to 80F .
 It could be snowy, rainy, sunny, windy or cloudy.
 Whatever weather Nature brings our way, we’ll be out there photographing the sights and scenes.
 Bottom line: bring layers and be prepared for any type of weather.

 Please plan to arrive on September 24, 2023 by 3:00 pm.

 Fly into Bozeman, Montana where I’ll pick you up.
 Please be sure to arrive by 3:00 pm.
 Because of the long distances, I won’t be able to return for those who arrive late.
-(In that case, there’s a shuttle for about $120).
+(In that case, you’ll need to procure a shuttle & they aren’t cheap).

 The airport is officially called “BOZEMAN YELLOWSTONE INTERNATIONAL AIRPORT.”
 The airport code is BZN.

 SINGLE-occupancy lodging is included in this tour.
 (Yay!
 A room to yourself — unless, of course, you want to share with someone.)

 All meals are included in the tour from the Welcome Dinner on September 24 through breakfast on October 1.

 Wondering what sort of photography equipment you might need on a trip like this?